 - Postmodernism, Surrealism and a bunch of other -isms came later (post-colonialism, feminism, modernism, romanticism…)

 Kidlit, however, is rarely looked at in the terms of the great works of literature, but we really do have to look at it in the same way, with all these ‘isms’.
 These ‘isms define both society and literature.
 In fact, kidlit quite often anticipates the movements.
 It’s often kidlit which is leading the way.
+(The Lovely Bones is YA fiction and started the big dead narrator trend which eventually found its way into literary adult fiction.)
 Certainly, literature reflects what is happening in broader society as well.

 Here’s an example.
 In 1894 Helen Bannerman writes a book called Little Black Sambo.

-This is now seen as offensive to a lot of people.
+This is now seen as offensive.
 At Bannerman’s time it was not [offensive to white people, at least].
-The character actually outwits the tigers and becomes a hero, so was seen as a positive representation of PoC.
+The character outwits the tigers and becomes a hero, so was seen as a positive representation of PoC.

 The Famous Five also reflects outdated views.
 Good people catch ‘bad people’, because that is what good people do.
 An interesting feminist subtext runs through the character of George, who is annoyed that the boys are allowed to do things she is not.
 George became one of the first pin-ups of the feminist movement.
 In contrast, Anne sits around making cakes, cleaning etc.